-Against the background of accumulating data on the incidence of HIV in prisoners in many countries - and the perceived importance of the issue to the future course of the AIDS pandemic - the World Health Organization convened a on the subject in November 1987 in Geneva. meeting Thirty-seven specialists from twenty-six countries participated.
-They included experts in public health, prison medical administration, prisoner care, occupational and health and safety, epidemiology and health policy.
+Against the background of accumulating data on the incidence of HIV in prisoners in many countries - and the perceived importance of the issue to the future course of the AIDS pandemic - the World Health Organization convened its meeting oπ the subject in November 1987 in Geneva.
+Thirty-seven specialists twenty-six from countries participated.
+They included experts in public health, prison and medical administration, prisoner care, occupational health and safety, epidemiology and health policy.
 At the end of the consultation a statement, reached by consensus, was approved.
-This is a common procedure adopted by WHO provide guidance to member countries from the to international pool of talent and expertise available in dealing with major world health problems, including AIDS.
+17 This is a common procedure adopted by WHO provide to quidance to member countries from the international pool of talent and expertise available dealing with major world health problems, including AIDS.

 The WHO experts stressed the need to perceive control and prevention of HIV infection in the context of the larger obligation significantly to improve overall hygiene and health facilities in prisons.
-They recognised that in many countries there "may be substantial numbers of prison inmates history of high-risk behaviours such as who have a intravenous drug use, prostitution and "situational homosexual behaviour" in the prison environment.
-These considerations imposed upon prison authorities a "special responsibility" to inform prisoners of the risk of HIV infection.
+They recognised that in many countries there "may be substantial numbers of prison inmates who have a history of high-risk behaviours such intravenous drug use, prostitution and "situational homosexual behaviour" in the prison environment. considerations imposed upon prison authorities a "special responsibility" to inform prisoners of the risk of HIV infection.
 Many of the persons making up the prison population were thought to be "unlikely to have received such education in the general community".
-If there is ignorance about AIDS and its transmission in the general community, it may fairly be assumed to be a still larger problem in There socially deprived persons with lower than average education tend to predominate.
-The experts urged that policies of prison administrations to deal with HIV/AIDS be developed "in close cooperation with health should authorities".
+If there is ignorance about AIDS and its transmission in the general community, it may fairly be assumed to be a still larger problem in There, socially deprived persons with lower than average education tend to predominate.
+The experts urged that policies of prison administrations to deal with HIV/AIDS should be developed "in close cooperation with health authorities".
 They stressed the need for independent advice in the interests of prisoners by prison medical services.
-They urged the adoption of prison policies along the lines of number of quidelines which took into account considerations.
+They urged the adoption of prison policies along the lines of quidelines which took into account number а of considerations.
 These included:

-- 1. The responsibility of prison administrations to minimise HIV transmission in prisons; and - 2.
-Prisoners' rights of access to educational programmes, voluntary testing, confidentiality of results, availability of counselling, medical services equivalent to those available to AIDS patients in the community at large and information on treatment programmes.
+- The responsibility of prison administrations to minimise HIV transmission in prisons; and - Prisoners' rights of access to educational programmes, voluntary testing, confidentiality of results, availability of counselling, medical services equivalent to those available to AIDS patients in the community at large and information on treatment programmes.